netidx/netidx-book/src/examples/vmstat.md

 `-n` means only print the header once, and `1` means print a line every second until killed.
 Next we pass these lines to a shell while loop that reads the line using the builtin `read` command into a shell variable for each field.
-I've given the fields more verbose names than vmstat did.
-In the body of the while loop I echo a `path|typ|value` triple for each field. e.g. if we don't run the final pipe to `netidx publisher` the output of the while loop looks something like this.
+The field names were changed to be more descriptive.
+In the body of the while loop we echo a `path|typ|value` triple for each field. e.g. if we don't run the final pipe to `netidx publisher` the output of the while loop looks something like this.